How to Stop Worrying and Love the Bulldozer

 As my friend

-wrote in her newsletter , belief in s-called “green growth” is a new form of climate denial.
+wrote in her newsletter , belief in so-called “green growth” is a new form of climate denial.
 “Instead of denying the science of climate change,” she says, “'green growthers' are now denying the mitigation required to avoid the worst impacts of a hotter planet.”In other words, green energy will not solve global warming and will not save the world.
 Far more is needed.
-Global warming is a very serious issue, and the fossil fuel industry — along with logging, industrial agriculture, and steel and concrete production — account for vast majority of greenhouse gas emissions.
+Global warming is a very serious issue, and the fossil fuel industry — along with logging, industrial agriculture, and steel and concrete production — account for the vast majority of greenhouse gas emissions.
 But we should never forget that greenhouse gases are just one of the industrial assaults levied on the living planet by modern industrial culture.

 We are living in the 6th great mass extinction event in Earth’s history.
 Ecological studies have demonstrated that by far, most of the species extinctions on the planet are being driven by habitat destruction and direct killing of wildlife, not global warming (at least, not yet).